 Take It Further: Break out the craft supplies to create a holiday diorama from an old gift box, or use shoeboxes to make furniture and accessories for dolls and stuffies.

 It seems like there is a special “Day” for everything.
 Chocolate Chip Day?
 May 15.
 Ice Cream Day?
 July 18.
 World Smile Day?
 October 1.
 Create your own special day from your child’s favorite food, game, movie, or toy.
 Ask your child what colors, decorations, and themed food and activities they would incorporate into their commemoration day.

-Take It Further: Create the actual celebration.
-It may become an actual winter break tradition.
+Take It Further: Create an actual celebration.
+It may become a winter break tradition.

 Chill Out Day

 We’re all struggling with stress, kids included.
 Explore some ways to let it all out.
 One no-special-equipment-required method to try is meditation.
 Light a candle and check out Headspace for Kids, or the free Stop, Breathe & Think or Smiling Mind apps.

 Take It Further: Experiment with silly dancing, yoga, and time with pets to see what brings a sense of relief from basic stresses and frustrations.
 If stress and anxiety are more serious, take time to find a therapist or counselor who can help.

 Bonus Idea: Mix a few of these theme days with a virtual or in-person camp to break up the winter break doldrums.